-In 2012 Klickitat County approved a grant of \$200,000 to the Port for the BP Infrastructure Improvement Project.
-The grant was received in 2013 and expended in 2012 and 2013.
+In 2014 Klickitat County approved a grant of \$35,000 to the Port for the Dirt Hugger Project.
+The grant was expended in 2014 and reimbursed in 2015.

-NOTE 15 - OTHER POST-EMPLOYMENT BENEFITS:
+NOTE 15 - OTHER POST-EMPLOYMENT BENEFITS (OPEB):

-Plan Description and Funding Policy
+Plan Description

-In addition to pension benefits as described in Note 7, the Port, through the Health Care Authority (HCA), administers an agent multiple-employer other post-employment benefit plan (OPEB).
-Per RCW 41.05.065, the Public Employees Benefits Board (PEBB) created within the Health Care Authority, is authorized to design benefits and determine the terms and conditions of employee and retired employee participation and coverage, including establishment of eligibility criteria for both active and retired employees.
+In addition to the pension benefits described in Note 7, the Port participates in a cost sharing multiple-employer defined benefit other postemployment benefit (OPEB) plan.
+This plan is administered by the Health Care Authority (HCA) per RCW 41.05.065, the Public Employees Benefits Board (PEBB) created within the HCA, is authorized to design benefits and determine the terms and conditions of employee and retired employee participation and coverage, including establishment of eligibility criteria for both active and retired employees.
 PEBB programs include medical, dental, life and long-term disability.
+Benefits are offered to retirees at a subsidized rate.